Randy-Coding/automated_login/README.md

 Prerequisites:

-1. You need pywinauto installed to your IDE.
-You can install it with this command: pip install pywinauto
+1. You need a few libraries for this code to work.
+You can install them all here.: pip install pywinauto keyring pyinstaller

 2. You need op.exe installed.
 You can install it by opening up windows powershell as an administrator and running this command: